blawson69/PurseStrings/README.md

 You can [add characters](#--party) to a Party Members list which persists across sessions.
 This makes the distribution of loot easy, as it eliminates the need for selecting multiple tokens.
 This only applies to the use of the `--dist` command [below](#--dist).
 Giving individual characters money still requires that the character(s) token(s) be selected.

 ## Merchant Setup
-> This version of PurseStrings contains a *significant* update to the Merchant Inventory system and the syntax for the [`--give`](#--give) and [`--buy`](#--buy) commands.
+> This version of PurseStrings contains a *significant* update to the Merchant Inventory system and the parameter syntax for the [`--give`](#--give) and [`--buy`](#--buy) commands.
 If you have used a previous version of this script, please pay close attention to the following documentation for changes you will need to make to any characters and/or macros you may be using.

 Merchants are NPCs that have items or services to sell.
 A Merchant has two requirements:
 1. It must be a **token** that contains the Merchant's inventory (below) in the token's GM Notes, and